Arcero1/blackjack-backend/README.md

 The test coverage is currently at 80%, with much of the lack due to basic classes with only getters and setters that were determined to be unimportant to test.
 The remainder is due to difficult-to-test classes that require time that is currently not available.
 Tests for these classes will be devised as soon as possible.

 ## 4. FRONTEND
-The frontend was built as a one page application on a React framework.
+The frontend was built as a one page application (OPM) on a React framework.

 ### 4a.
 Visual Design
 The product as of submission conforms quite closely to the design created at the beginning of the mockup process,